smousavi05/General-Cross-Validation-denoising-Forward/README.md

 # General-Cross-Validation Denoising
 ----------------------------------------------------------------------

-This repository contains MATLAB scripts and sample data for applying denoising method presented in:
+This repository contains MATLAB scripts and sample data for applying denoising method similar to the one presented in:

 "Mousavi, S. M., and C. A. Langston (2017).
 Automatic Noise-Removal/Signal-Removal Based on the General-Cross-Validation Thresholding in Synchrosqueezed domains, and its application on earthquake data,